Kimora Lee Simmons: Philanthropy

-Simmons has a long history of philanthropy.
-As a member of the board of directors, Simmons has been instrumental at the Rush Philanthropic Arts Foundation for many years.
+On March 14, 2008, at a homecoming ceremony held at Washington University in St. Louis the mayor of St. Louis recognized Simmons's contributions to society by presenting her with the key to the city and declaring March 14 Kimora Day.

 In 2014, Simmons established the Kimora Lee Simmons Scholarship Fund at FIT with a personal donation of one million dollars to aid students from underserved communities who are pursuing careers in fashion.
 Additionally, Simmons is an active supporter of amfAR, The G&P Foundation, Keep a Child Alive, and the Hetrick-Martin Institute.

-Alongside her daughters, Simmons has done extensive humanitarian work in support of refugees and in-crisis migrant women and children fleeing violence, persecution and natural disasters in their home countries.
+As of 2018, Simmons has done humanitarian work in support of refugees and in-crisis migrant women and children fleeing violence, persecution and natural disasters in their home countries.
 As Lead Global Ambassador for intimate health nonprofit The Unmentionables, Simmons has helped to fund the distribution of reusable female hygienic products and supplies to communities of migrant and refugee women entering Europe through Greece.
-In 2017, Simmons and her family traveled to Texas with The Unmentionables to help with relief efforts following the devastation of Hurrican Harvey.
+In 2017, Simmons and her family traveled to Texas with The Unmentionables to help with relief efforts following the devastation of Hurricane Harvey.

 In 2018, Simmons delivered an address to The Global Innovation Coalition for Change (GICC), in partnership with UN Women to drive industry wide change and advance women and girls in innovation, technology, and entrepreneurship.
 She currently serves as a Global Innovator for Change as an advocate for gender equality in the workplace.
 In September 2018, Simmons partnered with UN Women and GICC to help launch their Gender Innovation Principles and She Innovates calls to action.